 The overall objective is to ensure that the most modern and innovative technologies are used to deliver on our basic European values of transparency and democracy, help channel the energy from EU citizens to contribute to European Green Deal solutions and minimize administrative burden by using less paper and more digital solutions.

 Looking back on the past implementation cycle of the Directive, we can conclude that a coherent legal framework for the INSPIRE Directive was put in place.
 The implementation progress since 2016 is encouraging but what have we really achieved by now?
-What benefits did this have for the environment, citizens and businesses?
+What benefits did this have for the environment, citizens, businesses and science?
 Implementation is still delayed and gaps are only closing slowly.
 There is need for more work on data sharing and continued work on increased flexibility.
 Implementation in Member States still happens at different speeds and levels of engagements.
 The INSPIRE case is still more convincing in theory than in practice (e.g. limited number of real cases where INSPIRE is used at level of impact assessments or inspection) and we still have to move from a “proof of concept” to a “game changer” across all domains (e.g. difficulties of building demonstrators, availability of quality priority data across EU27 is still low, …).
 As already indicated by Member State experts on several occasions, there is very little use for parallel INSPIRE spatial data infrastructures on the national level.
 The lack of interest beyond satisfying the legal obligations in many cases results in little maintenance and updates of these parallel implementations.
 The resulting heterogeneous implementations and offerings of spatial data across Member States do not provide a useful data repository for EU level applications either.